North Hampshire Downs Benefice

 Peter Moore, 01256 703085

 There is a benefice leadership team consisting of Clergy and LLMs, and each church is represented on a Benefice Council which meets twice a year.
-The Clergy meet together for morning prayer on a daily basis.
+The Clergy meet together for morning prayer once or twice a week.